Real danger or exaggerated concern? Virologist Ciesek explains

 How dangerous is monkeypox?
 University head of virology shares expert opinion on the zoonotic virus

 “Transmission from animals to humans can occur through animal bites or through direct contact with the bodily fluids of an infected animal,” says Ciesek.
-The virus can also take this route of infection between people, because “the saliva can also be infectious if the patient has, for example, corresponding lesions in the mouth.”
-According to the virologist, awareness of the monkeypox virus is therefore necessary in order to prevent the disease from spreading desirable.
+The virus can also take this route of infection between people, because “the saliva can also be infectious if the patient has lesions in the mouth, for example.”
+In order to prevent the disease from spreading, according to the virologist, there is an awareness of the monkeypox virus desirable.

 “It is important that you remember to check for monkeypox if you have skin symptoms (awareness).
 Various virological institutes in Germany can do that.”
 In order to find out whether questionable skin rashes are monkeypox, PCR tests – which have been well known since the corona virus – and electron microscopes are used.

-Monkeypox: epidemic danger or simply a virus?
-Expert Ciesek explains the worldwide concern of virologists
+Monkey Pox: Epidemic Danger or Just a Virus?
+Expert Ciesek explains the global concern of virologists

 The comprehensive information that Ciesek provides in her article makes it clear that an infection with monkeypox is not new medical territory, but it is definitely not a desirable disease either.
-The lessons of the Corona pandemic, which have collectively created an increased awareness of the potential impact of an epidemic, therefore lead to the question: Is a post-Covid monkeypox pandemic now conceivable?
+The lessons of the Corona pandemic, which have collectively created increased awareness of the potential impact of an epidemic, therefore lead to the question: is there now a post-Covid one?
+Monkeypox pandemic conceivable?

 “Time and time again, people with monkeypox are identified in other countries after traveling from regions where monkeypox is endemic.
 Between 1970 and 1986, for example, more than 400 human cases could be detected,” emphasizes the virologist.
 In 2003, contaminated imports of rodents provoked a “monkeypox outbreak in the USA with 71 cases in 6 states”.
 The disease is well known, and the symptom-related therapy is being tested – since January 2022, in extreme cases, “a vaccinia immunoglobulin (VIG) can even be used”, i.e. a drug made from the blood of people who have been vaccinated against smallpox.

 This is based on the fact that “the original smallpox vaccine […] no longer available [ist].”
-Since smallpox was considered defeated for a long time, the vaccine, which sometimes had severe side effects, was no longer administered and production was stopped.
+Since smallpox was considered defeated for a long time, the vaccine, which sometimes had severe side effects, was no longer administered and production was discontinued.
 “People under the age of 40/50 are therefore usually not vaccinated,” the institute director draws the logical conclusion.
 However, making a monkeypox vaccine available again does not require starting from scratch.
 “A smallpox vaccine containing modified vaccinia virus Ankara (MVA) has been approved in the EU.
-Vaccination is currently being offered to close contacts in the UK.”
+In UK, close contacts is currently one vaccination offered.”

-Viewed in this way, medicine appears to be many times better equipped than it was against the corona virus, even in the event of a large-scale outbreak of monkeypox.
+Seen in this way, even in the event of a large-scale outbreak of monkeypox, medicine appears to be many times better prepared than it is for the corona virus.
+Over a Quarantine in Germany is currently being discussed.
 However, the concern of the virologists stems from the fact that – in comparison to earlier cases of monkeypox, in which the chain of infection was regularly traceable – the infections currently emerging worldwide are not recognizable as being related to one another.

 #Real #danger #exaggerated #concern #Virologist #Ciesek #explains